Take that next step on your Journey!

 The Thursday Night Bible Study Group is currently studying the Psalms and using the book Answering God: the Psalms as Tools for Prayer by Eugene Peterson.
 Please contact Frank Morgan with any questions (firstname.lastname@example.org/703-360-0807).
 We hope you can join us on alternate Thursdays at 7:30 pm in St. Luke's Library to begin discussing the book.
 Please check the Calendar for dates.

-Join us as we read and discuss Searching for Sunday.
-Our next meeting will be on Tuesday January 22, 2019, 7:00 – 9:00 p.m. in the St. Luke’s library (we decided not to have a December meeting.)
+Join us as we read and discuss Awareness.
+Our next meeting will be on Tuesday February 26th, 7:00 – 9:00 p.m. in the St. Luke’s library.
 The book is available in paperback through your favorite online bookseller, modestly priced, with used copies available.
-It’s a quick read, so we’ll discuss the whole book at the January meeting.
+It’s a quick read, so we’ll discuss the whole book at the February meeting.
 Also, please bring nominations for the next book.
-Please email George Omohundro at firstname.lastname@example.org with any questions.
+Please email George Omohundro at email@example.com with any questions.
 We hope to have you with us.